 Because baggy shorts are effectively two shorts in one they tend to be more expensive than regular cycling shorts: you pay a premium for modesty.
 Our focus on road cycling means we've not reviewed many baggies, so here are three that are worth a look based on the manufacturer's reputation and favourable user reviews.

 You'll need a liner with these shorts if you're planning longer rides, but they're still good value if you pair them with the Baleaf undershorts above.

 For just £20, these baggy shorts look a bargain, though they might be a bit 'gnarly dude' for some tastes.

 The pockets have zips, the waist is elasticated and they'll work with Tenn's Coolflo padded undershorts if you want improved comfort for longer rides.

-Altura's shorts are highly regarded at the £49.99 RRP, so they're even better with a few quid off here.
+Altura's shorts are highly regarded at the £49.99 RRP, so they're even better with a few quid off here, especially as most size are £33.
 You get a lightweight fabric shell with pockets, elasticated waistband and an Altura Comp 3D pad.

 Our official grumpy Northerner, John has been riding bikes for over 30 years since discovering as an uncoordinated teen that a sport could be fun if it didn't require you to catch a ball or get in the way of a hulking prop forward.

 Road touring was followed by mountain biking and a career racing in the mud that was as brief as it was unsuccessful.

 Somewhere along the line came the discovery that he could string a few words together, followed by the even more remarkable discovery that people were mug enough to pay for this rather than expecting him to do an honest day's work.
 He's pretty certain he's worked for even more bike publications than Mat Brett.